zenml-io/zenml/docs/book/mlops_stacks/experiment_trackers/wandb.md

 ---
-description: Log and visualize extended pipeline run information with Weights & Biases
+description: How to log and visualize experiments with Weights & Biases
 ---

 The Weights & Biases Experiment Tracker is an [Experiment Tracker](./overview.md)